ZackSussman/Minesweeper/README.md

   - `r`, reveal the value of the square you are currently on
   - `m`, mark the current square as a bomb

 Tip: You can do many commands at once.
-For example, "evaluate gdrgs" would go right, reveal the square, and then go down.
+For example, `evaluate "gdrgs"` would go right, reveal the square, and then go down.